21 CRR-NY 1050.6NY-CRR

 (2) obey any instructions on notices or signs duly posted on any authority facility or conveyance; and

-(3) provide accurate, complete and true information or documents requested by New York City police officers or authority personnel acting within the scope of their employment and otherwise in accordance with law.
-A farecard issued according to specified eligibility criteria that entitles the lawful holder thereof to a reduced fare or free transportation must have the name of the eligible holder clearly visible on the care and any person holding such farecard must comply with a request of authority personnel or a New York City police officer to physically inspect such farecard.
+(3) provide accurate, complete and true information or documents requested by police officers or by personnel of the authority or the MTA acting within the scope of their employment and otherwise in accordance with law.
+A farecard issued according to specified eligibility criteria that entitles the lawful holder thereof to a reduced fare or free transportation must have the name of the eligible holder clearly visible on the card and any person holding such farecard must comply with a request of authority or MTA personnel or a police officer to physically inspect such farecard.